Sanjeevan1998/ml-ops-project/README.md

 #### Model training and training platforms

-We will fine-tune and integrate three pre-trained open-source transformer models to build the LegalAI system:
+We will fine-tune and integrate pre-trained open-source model to build the LegalAI system:
-- **Summarization Model**: LLaMA 3 (8B or 13B) fine-tuned to summarize long legal case documents based on user-uploaded queries or case transcripts.
-- **Relevance Classifier**: DeBERTa-v3-base, optimized to classify the legal relevance of precedent cases based on similarity and context matching.
 - **Metadata Extractor**: Legal-BERT, used to extract structured fields such as involved parties, jurisdictions, legal principles, and outcomes from unstructured text.

-We will use a subset of the case.law dataset (6.9M U.S. court decisions).
-Fine-tuning and evaluation will focus on legal summarization quality and accuracy of case tagging.

 Training and hyperparameter tuning will be done using Ray Train and Ray Tune respectively, on Chameleon Cloud GPU nodes.
 All training experiments, metrics, and models will be versioned and tracked using MLFlow.

 ### Relevant parts of the diagram:
-- **Kubernetes Cluster → Model Training & Experiment Tracking:**
+- Kubernetes Cluster → Monitoring & Experiment Tracking
 - Ray Cluster (Distributed Training & Hyperparameter Tuning)
 - MLFlow Server (Experiment Tracking)
 - GPU Nodes

 ### Justification for our strategy:
-- **Transformer Models**: LLaMA 3 is lightweight, performant, and open-source—ideal for fine-tuning in legal summarization tasks.
-DeBERTa-v3-base is effective for classification tasks and balances performance with efficiency.
-Legal-BERT brings domain-specific awareness, making it ideal for extracting metadata and understanding legal language.
+- **Models**: Legal-BERT brings domain-specific awareness, making it ideal for extracting metadata and understanding legal language.
 - **Distributed Training (Ray Train with DDP)**: Transformer models are computationally intensive and require significant GPU resources.
 Distributed training allows us to significantly reduce training time, enabling faster experimentation and iteration.
 - **Hyperparameter Tuning (Ray Tune)**: Legal text is complex and varies across jurisdictions.
 Hyperparameter optimization ensures model robustness across diverse document types.
 - **Experiment Tracking (MLFlow)**: MLFlow provides reproducibility, experiment management, and easy comparison of model performance across experiments, essential for systematic model development.